Stanthorpe, Queensland: Media

 Rebel FM 97.1 MHz was Stanthorpe's first commercial FM radio station.
 Rebel FM has a new & classic rock music format.
 The Breeze broadcasts on 90.1 MHz with an easy adult contemporary & classics hits format.
 Both stations are part of the Rebel Media group.
 Toowoomba based station CFM also broadcasts in Stanthorpe on 97.9 MHz.
 CFM is a part of the Australia wide Southern Cross Media network.

 The Stanthorpe area is served by a local Community Radio Station Ten FM.
 The Station is currently transmitting on 98.7 MHz with a low power transmitter situated on Mount Marlay.
 The station has in 2011 upgraded its Stanthorpe studios with a new mixing desk, new computers and professional grade monitor speakers.
 Ten FM has a local focus, derived in part from the stringent rules controlling Community Radio Stations.
 The station transmits a broad range of programs to attract the widest audience.
 In particular, the station broadcasts Italoz, a weekly program with an Italian theme to cater for the many listeners around the Stanthorpe area with an Italian background.

-The Border Post is the only paid local newspaper servicing the district.
-The Stanthorpe Border Post is relied upon for its coverage of local news and events.
+The Stanthorpe Border Post is the only paid local newspaper servicing the district and is relied upon for its coverage of local news and events.

-Stanthorpe is also serviced by a Christian radio network rebroadcasting on FM 88.0 MHz.
+Stanthorpe is also serviced by a Christian radio network 3ABN Australia rebroadcasting on FM 88.0 MHz.
 It features programs about health, lifestyle, children's programs and interesting interviews.

+Sporting

+Stanthorpe has a popular European football culture and thus supports a relatively large number of teams in relation to its population size:

+Several of these teams share a home ground due to the small size of the town.